Cuprate/cuprate/books/architecture/src/rpc/differences/json-rpc-strictness.md

 ## Allowing `-` in the `id` field
 `monerod` allows `-` to be in the `id` field, **not a string `"-"`, but just the character `-`**.

-The [JSON-RPC 2.0 specfication does state that the response `id` should be `null` upon errors in detecting the request `id`](https://www.jsonrpc.org/specification#response_object), although in this case, this is invalid JSON and should not make it this far.
+The [JSON-RPC 2.0 specification does state that the response `id` should be `null` upon errors in detecting the request `id`](https://www.jsonrpc.org/specification#response_object), although in this case, this is invalid JSON and should not make it this far.

 The response also contains `id: 0` instead.